yeodoug.com - Resources

 "There is a difference between a passage that requires a second valve, and one made easier by its presence.
 A passage that requires a second valve has both B and F appearing.
 We could argue all summer about passages made easier with the second valve."

-But there are those who love the in-line horn so my advice is simply to try out the different set-ups and get what you like and what works for you.
-One man's passion is another man's poison.
+My advice is simply to try out the different set-ups and get what you like and what works for you.
+One person's passion is another person's poison.
 Some people intensely dislike the dependent valve bass trombone, finding it limiting.
 Others can't imagine life with only one valve.
-Because in-line doesn't work for me (I tried playing it for 2 years and it just didn't agree with me) doesn't mean it's "bad."
-I've never told a student what to buy and never will.
+Others love the advantages of the dependent-valve bass trombone.
+And still others can't imagine their musical life without an in-line valve bass trombone.
+Just because in-line doesn't work for me doesn't mean it's "bad."
+I've never told a student what to buy and I never will.
+The trombone that's best for you is the trombone that works best for you.
 Give things a fair shake and try before you buy.

-Rusty's comments are valuable in order for each of to keep in perspective the fact that there is no "right" system that works "best" for everyone.
+The discussion continues because, after all, we're talking about an issue of personal choice and preference.
+It is important for each of to keep in perspective the fact that there is no "right" system that works "best" for everyone.
 While each player will of course feel that the system they play is "best" for them, it is simply not possible to put an imprint on a valve set up (or mouthpiece, leadpipe, bell weight or any kind of equipment, for that matter) that is THE choice for everyone.
 Each person can have cogent, persuasive reasons why they like what they play and those reasons are rarely "right" and "wrong" - they are simply "different."
-Above you've heard from Dennis, Rusty and me and we all have differing, and even somewhat contradicting advice.
-But that's O.K.
-There are very few "truth statements" when it comes to selecting a trombone - it is primarily a matter of personal taste and preference.
+There are very few "truth statements" when it comes to selecting a trombone - whether to play a dependent or in-line bass trombone is not one of them.
+It is a matter of personal taste and preference.

 Dennis Clason concludes his thoughts on the matter thusly: